Xaconi/xaconi-site/README.md

 #### Article Ideas ####

+* Simple date and time to read React component used on the blog
 * Dynamic OG images on post microbrowsers share
-* Dynamic code highlight on post page
+* Dynamic code highlight component on post page